simdjson/simdjson/README.md

 To simplify the engineering, we make some assumptions.

 - We support UTF-8 (and thus ASCII), nothing else (no Latin, no UTF-16).
 We do not believe that this is a genuine limitation in the sense that we do not think that there is any serious application that needs to process JSON data without an ASCII or UTF-8 encoding.
 - We assume AVX2 support which is available in all recent mainstream x86 processors produced by AMD and Intel.
 No support for non-x86 processors is included though it can be done.
+We plan to support ARM processors (help is invited).
 - We only support GNU GCC and LLVM Clang at this time.
-There is no support for Microsoft Visual Studio, though it should not be difficult.
+There is no support for Microsoft Visual Studio, though it should not be difficult (help is invited).
-- We expect the input memory to be readable up to 32 bytes beyond the end of the JSON document (to support fast vector loads).
-All bytes beyond the end of the JSON document are ignored (can be garbage) and the JSON document does not need to be NULL terminated.
-You can allocate a properly overallocated memory region with the provided `allocate_padded_buffer` function or simply by allocating your memory with extra capacity (`malloc(length + SIMDJSON_PADDING)`).
-(We expect that this limitation can be lifted without performance penalty, but at the cost of a bit of some code complexity.)
 - In cases of failure, we just report a failure without any indication as to the nature of the problem.
 (This can be easily improved without affecting performance.)

 ## Features

+- The input string is unmodified.
+(Parsers like sajson and RapidJSON use the input string as a buffer.)
 - We parse integers and floating-point numbers as separate types which allows us to support large 64-bit integers.
 - We do full UTF-8 validation as part of the parsing.
 (Parsers like fastjson, gason and dropbox json11 do not do UTF-8 validation.)
 - We fully validate the numbers.
 (Parsers like gason and ultranjson will accept `[0e+]` as valid JSON.)
 - We validate string content for unescaped characters.
 (Parsers like fastjson and ultrajson accept unescaped line breaks and tags in strings.)
-- The input string is unmodified.
-(Parsers like sajson and RapidJSON use the input string as a buffer.)

 ## Architecture